When creating a new database connection, it's best practice to name the new dbc file with the database name. For example, aeondata.dbc or cc211.dbc.

 The reason for renaming the dbc file with the database name versus logon.dbc stems from how the default is chosen in the SQL Alias Manager (SAM).
 If there are multiple DBC files, the SAM follows a specific order of operations when locating the database connection.
 As soon as it locates a dbc file, that file will be utilized despite the default set in the SAM.
 Please see the sequence below for how the DBC connection file is chosen:

-- The SAM looks for the dbc file that exists in the root of the application directory for the executing application.
-For Aeon 4.0, the default application directory is C:\Program Files (x86)\Aeon\.
+- The application looks for the logon.dbc file that exists in the root of the application directory for the executing application.
+Prior to Aeon 5.1, this path is C:\Program Files (x86)\Aeon\.
 For Aeon 5.1, the path will differ based on whether the Client was installed per-machine or per-user:

-- Then, it looks for the dbc specified by the current user registry settings– Current User\Software\AtlasSystems\<Product>\LogonSettingsPath
+- Then, it looks for the dbc specified by the current user registry settings– Current User\Software\AtlasSystems\Aeon\LogonSettingsPath

-- Next, it looks for the dbc specified by the local machine registry settings – Local Machine\Software\AtlasSystems\<Product>\LogonSettingsPath
+- Next, it looks for the dbc specified by the local machine registry settings – Local Machine\Software\AtlasSystems\Aeon\LogonSettingsPath

-- Note- This location is set by assigning a default in the SAM
+- Note- This location is set by assigning a "Local Machine" default in the SAM

 - Finally, the SAM checks the legacy install paths– C:\Aeon\Logon.dbc